-The City of Cambridge installs parking meters to provide short term parking for visitors and patrons of Cambridge businesses.
-Most on street meters have a two hour time limit; others have 30 or 60 minute maximum allowable time limits.
+The City of Cambridge installs parking meters to provide short-term parking for visitors and patrons of Cambridge businesses.
+Most on-street meters have a two hour maximum allowable time limit; others have 30 or 60 minute maximum allowable time limits.
 For an interactive map showing the location of on-street parking meters click here.
-If you need to park for longer than the posted time limit, please use one of the City parking garages or City parking lots that provide public parking.
+If you need to park for longer than the posted maximum allowable time limit, please use one of the City parking garages or City parking lots that provide public parking.

 All on-street meters in Cambridge take U.S. quarters only.
 Other coins deposited will not give any time on the meter.
-The on street parking meter rates are $1.00 per hour, 15 minutes for $.25 cents.
-Payment at meters is not required on Commonwealth of Massachusetts holidays or on Sundays.
+See the parking meter rates below:

-Signs at meters that say except during certain hours and days mean that the meters and the time limit are not in effect on those days.
-For example, a sign says 2-HR Parking, 8AM - 6PM, Except Sat & Sun. means that the parking at those parking spaces, or in that parking zone, requires payment Monday through Friday, between 8AM and 6PM up to the maximum allowable time of 2 hours.
-Outside of this posted time, parking is unrestricted, and meter payments are not required from 6PM on Friday night until 8AM on Monday.
-Vehicles with a City of Cambridge Resident Parking Permit may park in such locations during that entire unrestricted time.
+Signs at meters that say "Except" during certain hours and days, mean that the meters and the maximum time limit are not in effect on those days or during those times.
+For example, a sign that says "2-HR Parking, 8AM - 6PM, Except Sat & Sun" means that the parking at those parking spaces, or in that parking zone, requires payment Monday through Friday, between 8AM and 6PM up to the maximum allowable time of 2 hours.
+Outside of this posted time, parking is unrestricted, and meter payments are not required.
+Vehicles with a City of Cambridge Resident Parking Permit may park in such locations during the entire unrestricted time.
 Other vehicles are limited to 24 hours under the City's Storage regulation which can be found here along with other Parking Ticket Violations.

 Street Cleaning at Meters

 Some meters are in street cleaning areas and vehicles will be ticketed and towed if parked at a meter during the day and time posted for street cleaning.
 In most cases, the street cleaning restriction at parking meters is from 7am to 10am.